How to tell when apples are ripe and ready to pick?

 Ripe apples come off a tree quite easily – they don’t need to be tugged or pulled.
 Simply hold the bottom of the apple, lift it against the stem and twist.
 If it doesn’t come off easily, it’s not ripe.

-Unless you have a crab apple or a tart apple variety, your apples should not be sour and make you make a face like my boy did when I asked him to “taste test” our unripe apples!
+Use an old fashioned taste test to judge the ripeness of your apples.
+Unless you have a crab apple or a tart apple variety, your apples should not be sour and make you pucker.
 It’s amazing how much sweeter your apples will become with a couple of days of sunshine.

 5. Pip Color